Tech

 In the three years I was there I learned a ton, and memories come and go, but the one thing I always remember was this:

 With the customers grabbing pitchforks and lighting torches, we finally had a meeting with the VP of Development and one of the senior Developers.
-We explained that the issue which was plaguing the customers was a particular feature (if I recall, it was a report of some sort) was, once invoked, slowing down the entire app and as the day went on, the whole system would just start to error out with java.lang.OutOfMemoryError messages.
+We explained that the issue appeared to be a reporting feature that, once invoked, slowed down the entire app and, as the day went on, the whole system would just start to error out with java.lang.OutOfMemoryError messages.
 Restarting the servers every night seemed to give relief, but the next day it would start all over again.
 This was true for both our hosted servers (which were now being restarted every night) and the servers of our on premise customers who had logged tickets with us (and who we had instructed to restart their servers every evening).

 After some discussion, the senior Dev stated, quite confidently, that the issue was simple to solve.
 “It’s running out of memory, so just throw more hardware at it until the error stops.”